pangeo-data/pangeo-docker-images/Sing+GPU.md

 Singularity brings containers into traditional HPC use cases and centers.
 (FYI: It has been moved into the Linux Foundation and renamed Apptainer).

-Let's download and use [one of the images created by Pangeo](https://github.com/pangeo-data/pangeo-docker-images).
+We first need download and use [one of the images created by Pangeo](https://github.com/pangeo-data/pangeo-docker-images).
 They are all hosted on [Dockerhub](https://hub.docker.com/u/pangeo)

 ## Downloading the image